Sigstr/quill/data/Element/Menu.md

 title: Menu
 slug: menu
 type: component
-summary: Menus are used for filtering data.
-Using them should not incur a page refresh but rather update the data on the page below it in real time.
-Menus can be set to any width.
+summary: Menus can be used for different purposes such as a filter, column editor, item actions, and more.
+Menus can be set to any width or height.
 published: 2018-12-20
 author: michael
-updated: 2018-12-31
+updated: 2019-04-19
 status:
     - design-available
     - sketchlibrary-available